Station12 EIS/SEIS Fund

 - Investments should be deployed within 12 months from the fund closing date

-Station12 is supported by a seasoned advisory board with law and accounting experience as well as senior roles at the BBC and Channel 4.
-The advisory board members are Lord Chadlington, Dame Heather Rabbatts, Jeremy Moczarski, Guy Bowles, Joe Calabrese and Shirish Patel.
+Patrick is supported by an investment team of eight and a seasoned advisory board of six: Lord Chadlington, Dame Heather Rabbatts, Jeremy Moczarski, Guy Bowles, Joe Calabrese and Shirish Patel.
+They bring additional expertise in law, accounting, and early-stage investing.

 Watch a video interview with Patrick Bradley: